L1nkZ/rpatchur/index.md

 * `start_update`: Starts the update process (to download and apply patches).
 * `cancel_update`: Cancels the update process if started.
 * `reset_cache`: Resets the patcher's cache (to force a re-patch).
+* `manual_patch`: Opens a file browser window that lets the user manually select a patch to apply (as a THOR archive).

 These functions do not take any argument and have to be invoked through a particular `external.invoke` function.
 For example, to invoke the `setup`